jvtartaglia/softcool/README.md

-## Project title
+## SoftCool
 Project developed during "IoT Developer Challenge 2020" from @Tech.

 ## Motivation
-Monitoring temperature and air humidity in compost-bedded pack barns for dairy cows, control the cooling system and send data through radio frequency modules.
+System to monitor temperature and air humidity in compost-bedded pack barns for dairy cows, control the fans and send data through radio frequency modules.

 ## Tech used